LaviCest/Ear-mate/README.md

 When the user starts Ear-mate, the app automatically starts to receive audio and whenever a greeting word (We used the keyword such as hello, hey, yo, etc) is called, the phone vibrates to make sure the hard-of-hearing person is able to know someone is calling him/her.
 Right after vibration, Ear-mate translates people's voice to text and this allows the user to know what the person was saying after the greeting word.
 Additionally, the user can also start the voice-to-text translator and end the voice-to-text translator whenever he/she wants.
 This way, every hard-of-hearing people can easily know what other people are saying.
 # For more details...
-For more details go in this link https://devpost.com/software/ear-mate to look over our team's inspirations, challenges, and more stories about our app.
+For more details go in this link https://devpost.com/software/ear-mate to look over our teammates, inspirations, challenges, and more stories about our app.